feimosi/frameworks-code-comparison/README.md

 }
 ```

-Filters chaining can be achieved using function composition.
+Filter chaining can be achieved using function composition:

 ```jsx
 <div>